Skip to content

 Data Quality Governance

-• Configure duplicate detection in both systems before sync occurs
+• Duplicate detection — Configure in both systems before sync occurs

-• Assign data stewardship responsibilities to specific roles
+• Data stewardship — Assign responsibilities to specific roles

-• Conduct quarterly data quality audits
+• Quarterly audits — Conduct regular data quality reviews

 Common Sync Challenges in Financial Services

-• Duplicate contacts: Spouse and primary account holder with similar information
+• Duplicate contacts — Spouse and primary account holder with similar information

-• Company name variations: "J.P.
+• Company name variations — "J.P.
 Morgan" vs. "JPMorgan Chase & Co." vs. "Chase"

-• Conflicting updates: Marketing and sales update same record simultaneously
+• Conflicting updates — Marketing and sales update same record simultaneously

-• Incomplete records: Missing required fields prevent sync completion
+• Incomplete records — Missing required fields prevent sync completion

 Address these proactively through data governance policies and technical safeguards.